-A framework is not itself a finished program, but rather provides the framework within which the programmer creates an application, whereby, among other things, the structure of the individual application is also influenced by the design patterns used in the framework.
+A framework is not itself a finished program, but provides the framework within which the programmer creates an application, whereby the structure of the individual application is also influenced by, among other things, the design patterns used in the framework.

 A framework is a semi-complete application.
 It provides a reusable, common structure for applications.
-The developers incorporate the framework into their own application and extend it to meet their specific requirements.
-Frameworks differ from toolkits in that they provide a cohesive structure rather than a simple set of different utility tools.
+Developers integrate the framework into their own application and extend it to meet their specific requirements.
+Frameworks differ from toolkits in that they provide a cohesive structure rather than a simple set of disparate tools.

-A framework is therefore a programming framework; in a more general sense, a framework also refers to a regulatory framework.
+A framework is therefore a programming framework; in a more general sense, a framework also refers to an organizational structure.

 Framework types

-Frameworks can be divided as follows, even if e.g. T. there is no strict separation between each other:
+Frameworks can be categorized as follows, although there is sometimes no strict separation between them:

 Application Frameworks

-Form the programming framework for a specific class of applications (horizontal slice), providing functions and program structures that are important for all applications of this class.
+They form the programming framework for a specific class of applications (horizontal slice), providing functions and program structures that are important for all applications of that class.

 Domain Frameworks

-Form the programming framework for a specific problem area (vertical slice), i.e. functions and structures that are typically required to solve this problem area.
+They form the programming framework for a specific problem area (vertical slice), i.e., functions and structures that are typically needed to solve this problem area.

 Component frameworks

-Abstract from the object-oriented level and offer an environment for developing and integrating software components.
-Software components are usually viewed as bundles of classes with clearly defined interfaces.
+Abstracting from the object-oriented level, they offer an environment for developing and integrating software components.
+Software components are typically viewed as bundles of classes with clearly defined interfaces.

 Coordination frameworks

-Provide forms and facilities of device interaction (such as Jini and UPnP) primarily for their seamless and scalable interoperability.
-For example, if a "Jini-enabled" printer is connected to a network that uses Jini, it can independently tell other devices what type of printer has been added - so that other devices are now "aware" of this new possibility.
+They provide forms and mechanisms for device interaction (such as Jini and UPnP) and thus primarily serve to ensure seamless and scalable interoperability.
+For example, when a "Jini-enabled" printer is connected to a network that uses Jini, it can automatically inform other devices what type of printer has been added – so that other devices are now "aware" of this new capability.

-Used to execute (automated) software tests, especially as part of test-driven development.
-Popular examples include JUnit for unit testing or Selenium for testing web applications.
+They are used to execute (automated) software tests, especially within the framework of test-driven development.
+Popular examples are JUnit for unit testing or Selenium for testing web applications.

 Web frameworks

-Are designed for the development of dynamic websites, web applications or web services.
+They are designed for the development of dynamic websites, web applications, or web services.

 Viewframe / Viewframework